 Lithium vs Lead Acid Batteries

-When we talk about solar power, we can’t forget about the other important part to the system – the batteries.
+When we talk about solar power, we can’t forget about the other important part of the system – the batteries.
 After doing our research, we have embraced the new Lithium battery technology and are adding them to our website starting with the Battle Born 100 ah 12v LiFePO4 Deep Cycle Battery.
-A great all around choice for RVs, boats, tiny houses, etc.
+A great all-around choice for RVs, boats, tiny houses, etc.

-Comparing the specs in the table below between the 100Ah Battle Born battery to a 200 Ah lead acid one the Lithium battery weighs significantly less, lasts for more cycles, and is made from 100% safe, non toxic, renewable energy that can be charged and discharged over and over again (at a faster rate than any other battery).
-It is also safe to mount inside your living space – perfect choice for RV, boat, tiny house or cabin.
+Comparing the specs in the table below between the 100Ah Battle Born battery to a 200 Ah lead-acid one the Lithium battery weighs significantly less, lasts for more cycles, and is made from 100% safe, non-toxic, renewable energy that can be charged and discharged over and over again (at a faster rate than any other battery).
+It is also safe to mount inside your living space – a perfect choice for RV, boat, tiny house or cabin.

 |Lithium Iron Phosphate (LiFePO4)

 Battery 100 Ah

 |Warranty||3 years||1-2 years typically|